Neelofar Abbasi: Early life

-Neelofar was born on 1955, August 9th in Karachi, Pakistan.
-Neelofar was interested in arts and literature from a young age.
-Neelofar's father Aleemuddin was a writer for newspapers and her mother Noon was a radio artist.
-In first grade she used to read Shaukat Siddiqui's books including the famous book Khuda Ki Basti and soon after she began to read books of Krishan Chander and Ismat Chughtai.
-Neelofar got interested in Radio Shows and wanted to host her own shows.
+Neelofar was born on 9 August 1955 in Karachi, Pakistan.
+She was interested in arts and literature from a young age.
+Her father Aleemuddin was a writer for newspapers and her mother Noon was a radio artist.

+In first grade, she used to read Shaukat Siddiqui's books including the famous book Khuda Ki Basti and soon after she began to read books of Krishan Chander and Ismat Chughtai.
+Neelofar got interested in radio shows and wanted to host her own show.

-Neelofar's mother was a radio artist tried to enter into Radio through her mother but her mother opposed it and wanted Neelofar to give audition.
-Neelofar studied science subjects at D.J Science college and went to University of Karachi there she completed her studies from University of Karachi and graduated with masters in mircrobiology.
+Since Neelofar's mother was a radio artist, she tried to join the radio through her contacts but her mother insisted that Neelofar try her luck by auditioning for the radio.
+Neelofar studied science subjects at D.J.
+Science College and completed her masters in microbiology from University of Karachi.